pasiegel/nostalgiawombat/README.md

 If you have any problems with the game, please [raise an issue][issue].
 If you would like to help develop the game, check [the wiki][wiki] for how to get set up and help.

-Massive Decks is also inspired by:
+Nostalgia Wombat is inspired by:
+* [Massive Decks](https://github.com/Lattyware/massivedecks) A Cards Against Humanity clone.
 * [CardCast](https://www.cardcastgame.com/) - a great app that allows you to play on a ChromeCast.
 * [Pretend You're Xyzzy](http://pretendyoure.xyz/zy/) - a web game where you can jump in with people you don't know.